Eye - Injury

 - Pupils not equal in size

-- Sharp object hit the eye (such as a metal chip)
+- Sharp object hit the eye (such as a metal chip or flying glass)

 - Skin is split open or gaping and may need stitches